-As outlined in the table below, the applicant is requesting a variance to the street setback, interior setback, and solar setback.
+Setbacks: As outlined in the table below, the applicant requests a variance to the street setback, interior setback, and solar setback.
+Because of the small size of the lot, the current setbacks eliminate any possibility of development on the site.
 The requested setbacks are based on the footprint of the existing carriage house/shed on the property.